kratiarora03/Devops/README.md

 Configuration Management involves managing and maintaining the configuration of servers, applications, and infrastructure components in a consistent and automated manner.
 Learn about popular configuration management tools and techniques.

 ## Jenkins
 Jenkins is an open-source automation server.
 It is used for automating various aspects of building, testing, and deploying software projects.
-Jenkins allows developers to automate tasks like building code, running tests, and deploying applications, thereby increasing efficiency and reducing the time and effort required for repetitive tasks.
+Jenkins allows developers to automate tasks like building code, running tests, and deploying applications, thereby increasing efficiency and reducing the time and effort required for repetitive task.